-We will work with our Health and Care and Integrated Care System partners across the Humber Coast and Vale and neighbouring areas to ensure aligned activity and effective information sharing.
+We will work with our Health and Care and integrated care system partners across the Humber Coast and Vale and neighbouring areas to ensure aligned activity and effective information sharing.

-Voluntary Sector Organisations
+Voluntary Sector Organisations They have an interest and

-We acknowledge they have a key role to play in service delivery and value their insight and feedback in relation to health services and issues which the voluntary sector can provide.
+influence in local health care and also have a key role to play in service delivery.
+We recognise the valuable insight and feedback in relation to health services and issues which the voluntary sector can provide.
 We will maintain and develop strong relationships with the voluntary sector infrastructure organisations, We will also continue to engage with a range of individual voluntary and community sector groups through our community development networks.